WARNING, there are some references to sex in this chapter. However, they are part of the story and are not graphic by any means.

 Ginny shook her head at him, "And to think, here I am, about to give myself to you."
-She giggled at the worry on his face.
-"You're lucky your so cute Harry, and that its' your birthday," she said, causing him to grin.
+She giggled at the worried look on his face.
+"You're lucky you're so cute Harry, and that it's your birthday," she said, causing him to grin.
 "Speaking of which, I have something for you."

 "What is it?"